Fully Automatic In-Situ Reconfiguration of RF Photonic Filters in a CMOS-Compatible Silicon Photonic Process: Introduction

 The fundamental novelty of this work is that it achieves a truly in-situ automatic optical filter reconfiguration solution that has been experimentally demonstrated using a CMOS-compatible silicon-on-insulator (\textbf{SOI}) photonic process.
 We present an algorithm different from the one in ref. \cite{choo2018automatic} which precludes the use of OVNA and eliminates several time consuming steps during the reconfiguration process.
 In addition, our filter also uses less number of thermal tuning elements than \cite{choo2018automatic}.
-The designed filter has a compact form factor and is the first such filter fabricated in AIM Photonics' active photonic process by leveraging proven process development kit (\textbf{PDK}) library components.
+The designed filter has a compact form factor and is the first such filter fabricated in AIM Photonics' Active Photonic process.
+Furthermore, a simplified analytical framework for the design of reconfigurable filters using analog switch-based couplers is provided and the filter PIC simulation leverages our open-source simulation code \cite{saxenaPICTorch22}.